d-montgomery/FuelLib-NREL/fuelData/dataReferences.md

 * groupDecompositionData/posf10289.csv
 * groupDecompositionData/posf10325.csv
 * groupDecompositionData/posf11498.csv

+The decompositions for the posf surrogates are a subset of the tables listed above.

 ## HEFA:Jet-A Blends
 The group decompositions of the HEFA and Jet-A from [Vozka et al. (2018)](https://doi.org/10.1021/acs.energyfuels.8b02787) have been derived from the `posf10325` decomposition: